DIG-Kaust/pymarchenko/docssrc/source/index.rst

 PyMarchenko
 ===========
-This Python library provides a bag of Marchenko algorithms implemented on top of `pylops <https://pylops.readthedocs.io>`_
+This Python library provides a bag of Marchenko algorithms implemented on top of `PyLops <https://pylops.readthedocs.io>`_.

 Whilst a basic implementation of the `Marchenko <https://pylops.readthedocs.io/en/latest/api/generated/pylops.waveeqprocessing.Marchenko.html#pylops.waveeqprocessing.Marchenko>`_ algorithm is implemented direcly in PyLops, a number of variants have been developed over the years.
 This library aims to collect